Wluper/matilda/README.md

 ## Document structure

 1. <strong>Installation</strong>
+   - Option A) Running the Server with Docker
-- Installing a MongoDB local database
+     - Downloading & Installing MATILDA Modules Requirements
-- Option A) Running the Server with flask (WSGI) or gunicorn
+     - Run the server with flask or gunicorn
-- Option B) Running the Server with Docker
+   - Option B) Running the Server with flask (WSGI) or gunicorn
+   - Optional: Installing a MongoDB local database
+   - Accessing the interface
+   - First username and password
 2. <strong>Configuration</strong>
    - Network and database
    - Annotation Models
 3. <strong>Advanced Configuration</strong>
    - New Labels
    - Interannotator Tool
    - Adding ML Models As Recommenders
    - Dummy Models
 4. <strong>JSON Format Example</strong>

 ## 1. Installation

 MATILDA is a client-server app.
 The server is written in Python with the Flask web framework.
-The front end is written with HTML/CSS/Vue js and communicates with the back end via a RESTful API.
+The front end is written with HTML/CSS/Vue.js and communicates with the back end via a RESTful API.

 To run MATILDA, you will need to first run the Flask server on your local machine / wherever you want the back end to run.

+To do this you have two options:
+1) Using the provided docker-compose.yml file to run it in a docker container together with its database.
+This is probably faster and cleaner.
-You will need to have Python 3.6 or above installed on your machine for the server to run.

-MATILDA is also relying on a mongoDB database, either online or local.
+2) Otherwise you will need to have Python 3.6 or above installed on your machine and a mongoDB database, either online (there are many free services) or local.
-If you are using an online database you will need to set the database address in configuration/conf.json
+If you are using an online database you will need to set the database address in configuration/conf.json.

+Further instructions are provided in the next paragraph.

+### Option A) Running the Server with Docker

+MATILDA also comes with a docker container you may want to use for a fast and clean installation on Linux systems.
+This type of deployment is not yet full supported on Mac and Windows systems.

+<strong> For these steps, please see the specific instructions in `docker_readme.md.` </strong>

-### Installing a MongoDB local database
+### Optional: Installing a MongoDB local database

 <strong>If you don't plan to use a local database but you prefer an online one, feel free to skip this step.</strong>